openstack/openstack-manuals/doc/admin-guide/source/ts_cinder_config.rst

 Problem
 -------

-The attach call is unavailble, or not appearing in the ``cinder-api`` log.
+The attach call is unavailable, or not appearing in the ``cinder-api`` log.

 Solution
 --------